Exploring a New School Schedule: Join the Hybrid Calendar Discussion

 Final recommendation to Board of Education: Feb.
 10

-Decision on 25-26 Instructional Calendar by Board of Education: March 10
+Decision on 25-26 Instructional Calendar by Board of Education: Now scheduled for Feb.
+10 (previously March 10)

-If a hybrid calendar is NOT adopted, a traditional instructional calendar will be approved at the March Board Meeting.
+If a hybrid calendar is NOT adopted, a traditional instructional calendar will be approved.

 Frequently Asked Questions